QUALITY IMPROVEMENT POLICY

 4.1 The Curriculum

-4.1.1 To encourage continuous improvement in the quality of teaching and learning programmes, thereby making learning an enjoyable activity, increasing student retention and the achievement of individual learning goals in a timely manner.
+4.1.1 To encourage continuous improvement in the quality of teaching, learning and assessment programmes, thereby making learning an enjoyable activity, increasing student retention and the achievement of individual learning goals in a timely manner.

 4.1.2 To develop and sustain a range of accredited and non-accredited programmes which provide opportunities for progression to further or higher education or employment and which provide students with experiences and qualifications suited to their learning aims.